lextm/jekyll-theme-chirpy/_posts/2007-11-30-cross-platform-object-pascal-part-i.md

 # My Choice

 So what is the best solution?
 I believe if CodeGear can revive Kylix or take over FPC, Delphi is still the best.
-Win32\64 + .NET/Mono + native cross platform is most complete solution that meets everyone’s requirements.
+Win32\64 + .NET/Mono + native cross platform is most complete solution that meets everyone's requirements.
 Chrome is the second because cross platform .NET/Mono can handle most problems.
 You can try FPC if either Delphi or Chrome fails you.